Subject Source: Library Of Congress Subject Headings

-Scope and Content note This collection is comprised of the correspondence of the Newlin family.
-The majority of letters are addressed to Racehl Newlin, written by her brothers Nicholas and William, and her sister Hannah Ann Walter.
+Overview This collection is comprised of the correspondence of the Newlin family.
+The majority of letters are addressed to Rachel Newlin, written by her brothers, Nicholas and William, and her sister, Hannah Ann Walter.
 The letters discuss family news, social calls, and events attended, particularly marriages in the Quaker community.

-Scope and Content note This collection is comprised of the two volume manuscript of unpublished poems of John G. Whittier, compiled by Elizabeth Nicholson and Sarah Lloyd.
+Overview These unpublished poems of John G. Whittier were compiled by Elizabeth Nicholson and Sarah Lloyd.
 The volumes include copies of many of John Greenleaf Whittier's early poems, as well as poetry by other poets, and sketches and illustrations.

-Scope and Content note This collection is comprised of the single volume commonplace book of Rebecca Peirce.
-It includes excerpts of letters on friendship, prayers, extracts from the writing of William Grover, extracts of a letter from Samuel Fothergill, and extracts from Sherwood's "Lady of the Manor."
+Overview The commonplace book of Rebecca Peirce includes excerpts of letters on friendship, prayers, extracts from the writing of William Grover, extracts of a letter from Samuel Fothergill, and extracts from Sherwood's "Lady of the Manor."

-Scope and Content note This collection is comprised of the single volume signature album of Lora A. Perkins.
-The album includes signatures accompanied by inscriptions, quotes, and small sketches.
-Signers include: F.P.
+Overview The signature album of Lora A. Perkins includes signatures accompanied by inscriptions, quotes, and small sketches.
+Signers include F.P.
 Woodbury, Wesley K. Bell, John G. Whittier, Etta Peters, Lovina W. Averill, George Jackson, John P. Loving, Jennie M. Cook, and A. Marie Dearborn.